yoep/popcorn-fx/docs/development.md

 A [MakeFile](../Makefile) has been foreseen with some goals to get easily started.
 Use one of the following provided goals.

+Most of the targets also have a specific sub-task for Cargo or Java only.
+_e.g.: build-cargo, build-java_

 _The **cbingen** plugin for Cargo will always be installed through Make for almost all targets_

 ### clean